Feu (TV series)

 Feu (ফেউ) is a 2025 Bangladeshi historical thriller web series directed by Sukorno Sahed Dhiman.
-It is inspired by the real‑life events of the 1979 Marichjhapi massacre in the Sundarbans region.
+It is inspired by the real‑life events of the 1979 Marichjhapi massacre in the Marichjhanpi mangrove island in West Bengal, India in the Sundarbans.
+(Note: multiple sources:)

 Plot

 Set against the backdrop of the island "Dumurjhapi" (a fictional stand‑in for Marichjhapi), the series follows the plight of refugees evicted from their home.
 It unfolds in two parallel timelines: one in 1979 in Dumurjhapi and the other in 2002 in Mongla, an area adjacent to the Sundarbans in present-day Bagerhat.